chuckreynolds/WPFBOGP/readme.txt

 Release Date - 2015-06-19

 * Changed: Use full size featured image now instead of large.
-For more detailed info on what image sizes to use for Facebook and others I have this github repo for reference: [https://github.com/chuckreynolds/social-profile-image-sizes](https://github.com/chuckreynolds/social-profile-image-sizes)
+For more detailed info on what image sizes to use for Facebook and other social sites I have this github repo for reference: [https://github.com/chuckreynolds/social-profile-image-sizes](https://github.com/chuckreynolds/social-profile-image-sizes)
 * Changed: Changed the way images are shown.
 We no longer output all possible images; this is how it works now.
 	* First look at settings if you want the fallback image forced.
 Done.
 	* Then if the post/page has a featured image.
 Done.